 Peloton fans are described as zealots, cult members, or addicts.
 But why are riders so obsessive?
 The answer lies in the psychological and behavioral science principles behind its experience.

 “We did talk a lot about Apple early on, and we talk about Netflix and Amazon.
 When you think about these game-changer companies who… focus on user experience, that is where we looked for inspiration.”

 Just like Apple, Netflix, and Amazon, Peloton applies powerful behavioral science and psychology principles to get users to do two critical things:

 - Get riders addicted to the experience

 The first step to creating an irresistible experience is getting users to try it.
-So how does Peloton get users on their bikes?
+So how does Peloton use psychology to get users on their bikes?

 - The Sunk Cost Fallacy: There’s no getting around the price of a Peloton.
 It’s expensive.
 At around $2000 for the bike and equipment, plus another $40 a month for the app, it’s a big investment.

 But why does this get users on the bike?
 It’s down to a cognitive bias called the Sunk Cost Fallacy.
 It states that people are more likely to start or continue an activity if they’ve made a significant investment.
 By charging a premium price, Peloton increases the chances people will jump on the bike.